|Agent UI||Custom Fields||Roles||Queues|

 Creating a New Role - Click the Create New Role button to open the role editor.
 Enter a label that indicates the purpose of the role.
 The entire list of configured agents is displayed under the Members heading.
 Click the agent to be added to the role, and click again to deselect.
 After the role is created, members may be added or removed at will.

 Queues are specified as Receive or Route.
-Receive queues will offer new conversations to members of the role.
-These queues are configured by Quiq and associated to specific contact points (SMS numbers, Facebook pages, Kik bots, web chat instances).
+Queues selected as Receive will have the unassigned conversations in that queue offered to members of the role.
 Route queues allow an agent to move a conversation to a different queue.
-Roles may be specified without queues to provide access to users who may not converse with customers, but need access to the Quiq application.
+Roles may be specified without queues to provide access to users who may not converse with customers, but need access to the Quiq application, or used to grant Send Notification or Start Conversation privileges in Contact Point configuration.

 Editing a Role - Select an existing role to display the editor.
 Select Edit in the Members or Queues sections to change the selected items.
 Note that the Everyone role may have queue changes, but the members must include all users.